 The neurons have discrete layers and connections to other neurons.
 One can visualize these layers as a nested hierarchy of related concepts or decision trees.
 Each layer is capable of selecting a particular feature to learn or follow a specific path.
 Depth is built by multiple layers – the more layer a network has, the deeper/complex it is.

 In order to be well-trained, deep learning networks require large quantities of items.
 Rather than writing code for each edge that defines items, the system learns from exposure to millions of data points.

 Google brain is a perfect example of deep learning to recognize cats after taking over ten million image-samples.
-These networks don’t need to be coded with certain criteria that define items, they can identify edges after being exposed to a large number of samples.
+These networks don’t need to be coded with specific criteria that define items; they can identify edges after being exposed to a large number of samples.

 If you’ve 10 samples of something, it’s going to be very difficult to make deep learning work.
 However, if you have 100,000 records or whatever you care about, that’s the kind of scale where you can expect deep learning technique to work.

-Google AlphaGo trained on the game of Go (much more complex than chess), and it advanced its neural network by playing against itself over and over.
+Google AlphaGo trained on the game of Go (much more complicated than chess), and it advanced its neural network by playing against itself over and over.
 In March 2016, it became the first computer program to defeat a professional human Go player.

 Visualizing AI ML and DL